Frequently Asked Questions

 Academic achievement is a priority for fraternities and sororities.
 Many organizations enforce grade point average requirements and offer study sessions, tutoring, and other programs to assist members.
 Many chapters also provide incentives, like recognition at meetings, reduced fees, national awards, and more, to their members who excel in the classroom.
 Students who take advantage of the academic support available and properly balance their time between academic and extracurricular pursuits may find that membership enhances their academic performance.

 How much will it cost?

 Fraternity and sorority chapters are self-sufficient, self-governed and controlled, off-campus organizations.
 Chapters collect dues and membership fees from members and most groups have one-time initiation fees, plus semester dues.
 Dues are spent on philanthropic and social events, scholarship programming, membership recruitment, and parent/alumni programming.
 Most chapters offer payment plans and scholarships to help their members meet their financial obligations.
 Room and board costs for many chapters with facilities are comparable to rates at on and off campus options.
-For more information about fraternity and sorority costs, visit Financial Obligations of Membership.
+For more information, please visit either the fraternity or sorority costs page.